wagtail/wagtail/docs/topics/images.rst

 Wagtail may automatically change the format of some images when they are resized:

- - PNG and JPEG images always won't change format
+ - PNG and JPEG images don't change format
  - GIF images without animation are converted to PNGs
- - BMP images are always converted to PNGs
+ - BMP images are converted to PNGs

 It is also possible to override the output format on a per-tag basis by using the ``format`` filter after the resize rule.